cedricyu000925/Revitalize-Companies-Competitveness---Analyze-Employee-Exit-Strategy/README.md

 Among these 117 dissatisfied respondants, **21 to 25 years old** and **26 to 30 years old** expressed a moderately high amount of dissatisfaction to their previous job, thus answering our second question, to which that a moderately high number of younger employees resign due to certain dissatisfaction.

 However, the survey suggests that the group of people who express dissatisfaction towards their previous job are those who are in their middle age phase, namely **41 to 55 years old**.
-This finding sughgests a possible lack of satisfaction and recognition were provided to the younger and middle-aged employees.
+This finding suggests a possible lack of satisfaction and recognition were provided to the younger and middle-aged employees.

 # Other related findings